 We live in Northern Utah, and so we spend more time hiking in that area.
 But our favorite place to vacation is Southern Utah with all of the red rocks and the amazing National Parks.
 Here are some great easy Spring hikes as you travel through Southern Utah.
 All of these hikes are free and on main roads.

 Wilson Arch is easy to drive by and wave hi to as you pass Moab and head toward Blanding, but we love to get out of the car and climb up into the arch.
 It’s a short walk, but it breaks up any long drives, and it give you a unique perspective up inside Wilson Arch.
 The climb is up, but is very short.

-Mossy Cave is technically in Bryce Canyon National Park, but it is located on Scenic Highway 12, and therefore they don’t charge a fee to enter this part of the park.
+Mossy Cave is technically in Bryce Canyon National Park, but it is located on Scenic Highway 12.
 The trail leads to an alcove called Mossy Cave, but the best part is the waterfall that you see right before the cave.
 This trail is flat and easy, and is fun for kids (less than a mile RT).

 Red Hollow Slot Canyon is a great beginner slot canyon because it is so short and easy to access.
 This canyon is located in Orderville outside of Zion National Park’s eastern entrance.
 The trail is only 1.0 mile RT, but the slot section is beautiful.